Blog

 More and more chefs are convinced that olive oil is the best choice for frying.
 In fact, frying with olive oil is healthy, if you know how to do it.
 You read that right.
 This is because olive oil is the only oil can that can withstand high temperatures (180°C) without degradation or losing its properties, and because it is an oil that creates a crusty layer which enhances the flavor of foods while preventing it from being soaked with fat.
 Thus, food remains tender, and keeps its vitamins and properties intact.

 It is very important to know how to fry well, since the tricky part of this technique is often not done properly and this creates changes in the chemical structure of the oil, causing it to lose many of its properties.
-Frying foods in a correct way is synonymous with health.
+Frying foods in olive oil, the correct way is synonymous with health.
 In addition, according to studies by researchers at the University of Granada, it has been found that vegetables fried in extra-virgin olive oils improve their antioxidant capacity as the oil phenols are transferred to the vegetables.
 These compounds help to prevent the oxidation of cholesterol in the blood, which is one of the risk factors in cardiovascular diseases.

 Frying